 - Cards with an EMV chip will cost less than those being swiped.

 Although you can’t necessarily change the payment types your customers use, you can sway them in a particular direction.
 Gently letting them know that you prefer one type of payment method over another can actually influence their behavior over time.
 If you need a more blatant way to do this, offer an incentive for using a particular payment type.
+If you are making a significant change to your policies, be sure to use the best live chat for websites to help them attend to all customer queries and concerns and put them at ease to ensure excellent customer retention.

 Invest in Appropriate Equipment